drosofff/docs/docs/mkdocs_publishing.md

     - You are done !

 ## Afterward
-You just work locally in your master branch, commit and push your .md and .yml files, and using mkdocs gh-deploy to synchronize your remote gh-pages branch
+You just work locally in your master branch, commit and push your .md and .yml files in your master branch, and using mkdocs gh-deploy to synchronize your remote gh-pages branch.

 ## see locally the web docs
 Still in your master branch, run `mkdocs server` and see locally your documentation with your web browser